 Section 1.02 Purpose

-It is the purpose of this Zoning Ordinance to establish districts, standards and review procedures in association with the use of land in Waterloo Township, including enforcement and appeal provisions to promote the public health, safety, and general welfare including preservation of community character, to encourage the use of lands in accordance with their character and adaptablility, to limit the improper use of land, to conserve natural resources and energy, to meet the needs of the state’s residents for food, fiber, and other natural resources, places of residence, recreation, industry, trade, service, and other uses of land, to insure that uses of the land shall be situated in appropriate locations and relationships, to avoid the overcrowding of population, to provide adequate light, air, to lessen congestion on the public roads and streets, to reduce hazards to life and property, to facilitate adequate provision for a system of transportation, sewage disposal, safe and adequate water supply, education, recreation, and other public requirements, to conserve the expenditure of funds for public improvements and services to conform with the most advantageous uses of land, resources and properties, and to implement the goals, objectives and policies of the Waterloo Township Master Plan.
+It is the purpose of this Zoning Ordinance to establish districts, standards and review procedures in association with the use of land in Waterloo Township, including enforcement and appeal provisions to promote the public health, safety, and general welfare including preservation of community character, to encourage the use of lands in accordance with their character and adaptability, to limit the improper use of land, to conserve natural resources and energy, to meet the needs of the state’s residents for food, fiber, and other natural resources, places of residence, recreation, industry, trade, service, and other uses of land, to insure that uses of the land shall be situated in appropriate locations and relationships, to avoid the overcrowding of population, to provide adequate light, air, to lessen congestion on the public roads and streets, to reduce hazards to life and property, to facilitate adequate provision for a system of transportation, sewage disposal, safe and adequate water supply, education, recreation, and other public requirements, to conserve the expenditure of funds for public improvements and services to conform with the most advantageous uses of land, resources and properties, and to implement the goals, objectives and policies of the Waterloo Township Master Plan.

 (Amended 10-17-06, Ord. #06-10-17-03)